 Time-lapse is a fascinating film technique which condenses a long sequence into a short period of time.
 The video (Fig. 1/Vid.
 1) of me grinding malachite gives a deceptively brisk working pace that appears to be full of energy and excitement.
 In reality, the process was agonizingly long and taxing.
 Ten minutes into grinding, I was already losing my patience.
 The ten-minute marks never arrived fast enough, and there were still so many ten minutes to go.
 When grinding, there was no highly noticeable visual and tactile difference in the texture of the powder-water mixture.
 It was smooth and easy to be pushed around.
 However, the color of the mixture gradually became ever-so-slightly paler in the first half hour of grinding, and it was most observable when placing a small sample of the mixture onto the plate at the end of each ten-minute mark (Fig. 2).
 The color of the mixture stopped changing around the forty-minute mark, but I continued to complete the full ninety minutes of grinding.

 Fig. 1/Vid.
-1. Time-lapse of the malachite grinding experiment (or click here to see the video on Flickr).
+1. Time-lapse of the malachite grinding experiment (or link to Youtube).

 Fig. 2.
 Samples of pigment ground for different lengths of time.